Guide

 Scope of Work

-• Draft Term Sheet
+• Draft Term Sheet outlining key loan terms and collateral structure

-• Draft Note Purchase Agreement
+• Draft Promissory Note and Note Purchase Agreement tailored to Client’s financing goals

-• Draft Security Agreement
+• Draft Security Agreement establishing lien or collateral protection

 Term Sheet